namtoki/English/wordlist.md

 nearby:                             The second bomb exploded in a nearby park shortly after the first one.
 negotiation:                        We could've reached the settlement if he hadn't interfered in the negotiation. nevertheless*:                      They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.
+nowadays:                           Nowadays, major companies are afraid to invest in new business ventures.
-nursing:                            He amused the elderly people in the nursing home with his card tricks.
+nursing:                            He amused the elderly people in the nursing home with his card tricks. obey*:                              Rebels would never obey them.
+obtain:                             Luckily, he was able to obtain a truck driver's license and get a job at the grocery store.
 obviously:                          The criticism about this painting obviously varies from person to person.
 occasionally:                       My dog occasionally chews our slippers when he needs more affection.
+occupation:                         The army was prolonging its occupation of the southern region of the country. odds*:                              He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 opposition:                         They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.
+organize:                           She is organizing a scholarship program for classical music students.
 outer:                              The insect crept up the outer wall.
+overcome:                           He is confident that the company will eventually overcome its current problems.
 packet:                             She enclosed her recent pictures in the package she sent to her parents. parliament*(congress,diet,council): Parliament makes legislation, and the administration govern the country. persuade*(convince):                The director persuaded the actress not to bring her bodyguard onto the film set.